britzl/monarch/README.md

 * **Timestep below Popup (number)** - Timestep to set on screen proxy when it is below a popup.
 This is useful when pausing animations and gameplay while a popup is open.
 * **Transition Url (url)** - Optional URL to call when the screen is about to be shown/hidden.
 Use this to trigger a transition (see the section on [transitions](#transitions)).
 * **Focus Url (url)** - Optional URL to call when the screen gains or loses focus (see the section on [screen focus](#screen-focus-gainloss)).
+* **Preload (boolean)** - Check this if the screen should be preloaded and kept loaded at all times.
+For a collection proxy it means that it will be async loaded but not enabled at all times while not visible.
+This can also temporarily be achieved through the `monarch.preload()` function.

 ![](docs/setup_proxy.png)